 In-House Counseling: Alex Rowell, Psy.D

-Dr. Alex Rowell is a Licensed Psychologist / Wellness Coordinator at Oregon State University’s Counseling and Psychological Services (CAPS) and College of Veterinary Medicine (CVM).
+Dr. Alex Rowell is a Licensed Psychologist / Wellness Coordinator at Carlson Oregon State University’s Counseling and Psychological Services (CAPS) and College of Veterinary Medicine (CCVM).
 He has a wide range of clinical/therapy experiences that include three different inpatient/outpatient hospitals, a non-profit organization, and four different college-counseling centers.
 His areas of interests include working with professional/graduate students, mood disorders, self-compassion, grief, mindfulness, burnout, gender awareness and education, and life transitions.
 He has been fortunate enough to present on the local, state, and national level on peripartum mental health, multicultural awareness, well-being and burn out in veterinary medicine, and couples transition to parenthood; he also teaches Mood Disorders to Psychiatric Residents at the local hospital.

-Currently, he works at Oregon State University’s CVM providing veterinary medicine students with psychological services, wellness coaching, and health promotion outreaches to help combat the stigma of mental health disorders while at the same time promoting overall well-being.
+Currently, he works at Oregon State University’s CCVM providing veterinary medicine students with psychological services, wellness coaching, and health promotion outreaches to help combat the stigma of mental health disorders while at the same time promoting overall well-being.
 He practices from a Humanistic, Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and Self-Psychological perspective, which focuses on interpersonal interactions in the here and now and how they can be emphasized to help strengthen one's self-confidence/wellness and reduce current symptoms.

-I am very excited to be joining OSU’s CVM as a half time Counselor and Wellness Coordinator.
+I am very excited to be joining OSU’s CCVM as a half time Counselor and Wellness Coordinator.
 The programs that will be provided are individual and group counseling for students; and wellness workshops, presentations, outreaches, and consultation services for students, house officers, faculty, and staff.
 My office is located Magruder Hall 207.
 Please feel free to schedule an appointment by calling CAPS: 541-737-2131.

 Counseling and Wellness Services

 Counseling services are available for students only.
 Consultation and wellness services are available for students, house officers, faculty, and staff.
 Staff and faculty who are concerned about the well-being of a student or colleague may come in for a consultation.
-Wellness appointments (i.e. 1:1 coaching sessions to maximize one’s well-being) will be available during the week with a wide range of dates and times to accommodate the availability of the CVM community.
+Wellness appointments (i.e. 1:1 coaching sessions to maximize one’s well-being) will be available during the week with a wide range of dates and times to accommodate the availability of the CCVM community.
 During the year students, staff, and faculty can also request presentations for their departments, classes, or students during the academic year.
 This includes but not limited to workshops, seminars, and/or presentations.

 Wellness Coordinator and Counselor at OSU College of Veterinary Medicine